-You’ve been going to the gym consistently, finally built a routine and on track for your goals–then all of a sudden you start to feel run down and before you know it–you’ve caught a cold.
+You’ve been working out or going to the gym consistently, finally built a routine and on track for your goals–then all of a sudden you start to feel run down and before you know it–you’ve caught a cold.

 You don’t want to veer off your routine (or your goals for that matter), but you wonder if you should hold off, so as not to make it worse.